Hasan Adan Samatar

 Hasan Adan Samatar (Xasan Aadan Samatar, حسن اذن ساماتار) (b.
 May 23, 1953 in Diinsoor, Somalia) is a prominent Somali singer, guitarist and theatrical performer.

 Biography

 Samatar was born to an artistic family in Dinsoor, Somalia in 1953.
 He grew up in Baidoa, where he attended primary and elementary schools.
 He subsequently relocated to Mogadishu, the nation's capital, and began his secondary education.

 Samatar's involvement with music began at a very early age, with him first taking up singing during childhood.
 He later started to play the guitar.
-While most of Samatar's songs have been in Standard Somali, many of his early tunes were in the Maay variety.
-His first mainstream song was "Hadaad diido hadalkayga" in 1974.
+While most of Samatar's songs have been in Standard Somali, many of his early tunes were in the Maay dialect.
+His first mainstream song was "Haddaad diido hadalkayga" in 1974.